No other branch in health care embraces volunteers as passionately as hospice does.

-Hobs (Hospice Benefit Store) is our second hand store.
-We have one located in Prosser and one located in Zillah.
-Both provide much needed financial support to our Palliative Care Program.
-Both second hand shops are operated solely by volunteers, so the volunteers at Hobs truly are the key to successful operation.
+HOBS (Hospice Benefit Shop) is our second-hand store.
+We have one in Prosser and one in Zillah.
+Both provide much-needed financial support to our Palliative Care Program.
+Both second-hand shops rely on volunteers to process donations, price inventory and work the cash register.